DinoRTX/isg-gui/README.md

 knowed issues:

-i forget to add support to download videos directly from yt
+-i forget to add support to download videos directly from yt

-this readme is very bad copypasted and im a motherfucker lazy person so i dont matter it
+-this readme is very bad copypasted and im a motherfucker lazy person so i dont matter it

-icon doesnt show on taskbar and idk whytf i hate vibecoding i just wanna install coding knowledge in my brain